PoojaIndiwari/Student_Depression_detector_MindCheck/README.md

 MindCheck is an AI-powered web application designed to identify early signs of depression among university students using machine learning.
 The system analyzes academic pressure, lifestyle habits, and personal factors to assess mental health risk and provide actionable recommendations.

-This project aims to support early screening and awareness, helping students and institutions take proactive steps toward mental well-being.
+This project Aims to support early screening and awareness, helping students and institutions take proactive steps toward mental well-being.

 ---